sanskrit/learnsanskrit.org/content/guide/verbs-2/the-distant-past-tense.md

 }

-All consonants after the root vowel are removed:
+All consonants after the double's vowel are removed:

 {ex